ziiirozone/MORKpy/README.md

 MORKpy is used to create python bindings of the rust crate [MORK](https://github.com/ziiirozone/MORK) using [pyo3](https://github.com/PyO3/pyo3) and [maturin](https://github.com/PyO3/maturin).
-To actually create a program that can be exported and used in a python program, one needs to install python, then activate the virtual environnement by using the command :
+To actually create a program that can be exported and used in a python program, one needs to install python, then activate a python virtual environnement and installing maturin by using the commands :
 ```
 python -m venv .env
 pip install maturin